 Sewage water is contaminated with bacteria, harmful toxins, and biohazards.
 Homeowners should avoid coming into direct contact with sewage water.
 Instead, consult disaster restoration professionals for immediate cleanup.
 Permanent structural damage can also occur as contaminated sewage water is absorbed into porous materials.

-At Dryco Restoration Services, our professional technicians are equipped with advanced tools and cleaning products to safely return your home to a habitable condition.
+Our professional technicians are equipped with advanced tools and cleaning products to safely return your home to a habitable condition.
 Upon removing the toxic sewage, we will thoroughly dry the premises and disinfect the area so that your home may be safely occupied again.
-We are available to take your call 24 hours a day at (218) 461-4434.
-Call us today.